Skip to main content

 Status note

-Per PC at the publisher level, The Poplar is not a near-term coverage priority for Mercury Local's buildings directory.
+Per editorial decision, The Poplar is not a near-term coverage priority for Mercury Local's buildings directory.
 This walking-tour stop captures the FOFW-side summary; the full building profile will ship when primary sources are acquired.

 ← Stop 34 · Back to walking tour hub · Next: stop 36, Young-Morrison House →